strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.4.4 =
-* Using get_admin_url instead of home_url in the notification code so it works on sites installed in a subdirectory.
+* Using get_admin_url instead of home_url in various places so the links will work on sites installed in a subdirectory.
+(Notifications, admin bar, pagination in admin screens, etc.)
 * Wrapping some XML fields in Authorize.net API calls in <![CDATA[ ]]> to avoid issues when non-text characters (e.g. &) are included in the level name, etc.

 = 1.4.3 =